huggingface/blog/leaderboards-on-the-hub-upstage.md

 - Failure to Reflect the Real World: In B2B and B2C services, data is constantly accumulated from users or industries, and edge cases or outliers continuously arise.
 True competitive advantage lies in responding well to these challenges, yet current leaderboard systems lack the means to measure this capability.
 Real-world data is perpetually generated, changing, and evolving.
 - Questionable Meaningfulness of Competition: Many models are specifically tuned to perform well on the test sets, potentially leading to another form of overfitting within the test set.
 Thus, the current leaderboard system operates in a leaderboard-centric manner rather than being real-world-centric.

 We therefore plan to further develop the leaderboard so that it addresses these issues, and becomes a trusted resource widely recognized by many.
 By incorporating a variety of benchmarks that have a strong correlation with real-world use cases, we aim to make the leaderboard not only more relevant but also genuinely helpful to businesses.
-We aspire to bridge the gap between academic research and practical application, and will continuously updates and enhance the leaderboard, through feedback from both the research community and industry practitioners to ensure that the benchmarks remain rigorous, comprehensive, and up-to-date.
+We aspire to bridge the gap between academic research and practical application, and will continuously update and enhance the leaderboard, through feedback from both the research community and industry practitioners to ensure that the benchmarks remain rigorous, comprehensive, and up-to-date.
 Through these efforts, we hope to contribute to the advancement of the field by providing a platform that accurately measures and drives the progress of large language models in solving practical and impactful problems.

 If you develop datasets and would like to collaborate with us on this, we’ll be delighted to talk with you!